algolia/docsearch/docs/src/config-file.md

 }
 ```

-Only the set of selector related to "doc" will be applied to the URL.
+Only the set of selector related to `doc` will be applied to the URL.
 The
 correct configuration should be build the other way around (as primarily
 described).